Soviet submarine K-222: Background

-Aluminium was quickly rejected as unsuitable because of its poor resistance to corrosion and poor performance under high pressure at high speeds, new alloys of steel were still under development, but titanium had some major advantages.
+Aluminium was quickly rejected as unsuitable because of its poor resistance to corrosion and poor performance under high pressure at high speeds.
+While new alloys of steel were still under development, titanium had some major advantages.
 It was much stronger than steel for a given weight, resisted corrosion better and was non-magnetic.
 This would help protect it against magnetic mines and registering on magnetic anomaly detectors of anti-submarine aircraft.
 Disregarding the extremely high cost of titanium compared to steel and that titanium could not be welded in an oxygen atmosphere, the committee selected it.
 Two types of reactor were potentially available at this time, pressurized water or lead-bismuth eutectic.
 The Soviets had some experience with the former, but none with the latter; this proved to be the deciding factor as the committee was unwilling to wait for the lead-bismuth reactor to be developed even though it promised to be smaller for the same amount of power output.
+K-222 would be the first submarine built with a titanium hull.

-These decisions produced a design that had an underwater speed of 38 knots and capable of carrying 10–12 missile launchers forward of the sail, but was larger than the specified displacement if fitted with two propeller shafts.
+These decisions produced a design that had an underwater speed of 38 knots and was capable of carrying 10–12 missile launchers forward of the sail, but was larger than the specified displacement if fitted with two propeller shafts.
 The committee considered using a single shaft, but ultimately rejected it, preferring the redundancy of two reactors.
 It did delete the auxiliary diesel generator that earlier nuclear-powered submarines had been equipped with to compensate for using two shafts when it accepted the sketch design and authorized preliminary design work in February 1960.
 The final design was approved three months later.
-To reduce the technical risk of many of the advanced components chosen, the navy modified five existing submarines to test various systems such as the P-70 Ametist (NATO reporting name: SS-N-7 Starbright, GRAU designation: 4K66; П-70 «Аметист» 'Amethyst') missiles, sonars and other electronics.
+To reduce the technical risk of many of the advanced components chosen, the navy modified five existing submarines to test various systems such as the P-70 Ametist (NATO reporting name: SS-N-7 Starbright), GRAU designation: 4K66; П-70 «Аметист» 'Amethyst') missiles, sonars and other electronics.